 Outpatient/Doctor Care (Part B) Penalty

 The cost for Part B coverage is based on your income level and how you file your tax return (individual, joint, married but filing separate, etc.).
-If you file a joint tax return and your income is $170,000 or less, then your monthly Part B premium is $134.
+If you file a joint tax return and your income is $170,000 or less, then your monthly Part B premium is $135.50 (in 2019).

-If you live to age 90, that would be 25 years of penalty, which equals $4,020 for only delaying Part B coverage by 1 year.
-If you delayed coverage by 2 years, the lifetime penalty is $8,040, while delaying 3 years would cost $12,060.
+If we assumed the Part B premium stayed constant and you live to age 90, that would be 25 years of penalty, which equals $4,065 for only delaying Part B coverage by 1 year.
+If you delayed coverage by 2 years, the lifetime penalty is $8,130, while delaying 3 years would cost $12,195.
+Again, all three of these penalties will be higher since the Part B premium does increase over time.

 Prescription Drug Coverage (Part D) Penalty

-If you choose not to sign up for prescription drug coverage (Part D) when you first enroll in Medicare, you will likely pay a late enrollment penalty which will last for as long as you have the coverage (likely, the rest of your life).
+If you choose not to sign up for prescription drug coverage (Part D) when you first enroll in Medicare, you will likely pay a late enrollment penalty which will last for the rest of your life.
 Thus, your decision to delay Part D coverage will have an irrevocable penalty for each year you live and keep the coverage.

 Review your Part D Policy or your Medicare Advantage Policy Annually